AxisCommunications/acap-runtime/README.md

 The Inference API uses [larod][acap-documentation-native-ml] for image processing and to set it up the correct chip id for the device needs to be selected.
 Note that there is no direct corelation between chip id and architecture.
-For convenience the pre-built images for the ACAP runtime native application sets the default value for ChipId to 4 for `armv7hf` and 12 for `aarch64`, since those are currently the most common ids for the respective architectures.
+For convenience the pre-built images for the ACAP Runtime native application sets the default value for ChipId to 4 for `armv7hf` and 12 for `aarch64`, since those are currently the most common ids for the respective architectures.
 See the table below for a full list of supported values.